Chestnut Class - Year 6

 Children are already familiar with the Accelerated Reader (Renaissance) website.
 In Year 6, those who are not yet a free reader are expected to complete a quiz on the website after finishing each book they read.
 They should then record the book title, quiz score, and the date in their reading records, in the designated areas.
 This supports their reading development and helps us monitor their understanding and progress.

 Please encourage regular reading at home.
 Reading a minimum of 3 times per week is recommended for junior children.
-Talking about the book with your child is also important: ask questions about the characters, key events, and what they predict might happen next to help develop their comprehension skills.
+Talking about the book with your child is also important: ask questions about the characters, key events and what they predict might happen next to help develop their comprehension skills.

 This not only supports them in preparation for their SATs, but also promotes reading for pleasure and builds their confidence and understanding, which is essential for tackling the more complex texts they’ll encounter at secondary school.